AdguardTeam/AdGuardSDNSFilter/README.md

 ## AdGuard DNS filter for popup domains

-A filter comprising elements from AdGuard filters, EasyList, ABPindo and designed to enhance compatibility with popup blocking at the DNS level.
-It is crafted to provide the address of a blocking page in response to domain queries.
+The filter is designed to provide a blocking page address in response to popup domain requests.
+For this purpose the modifiers all, popup and document are replaced by the modifier dnsrewrite with the value of blocking page.

 ## AdGuard DNS filter for popup domains structure